Akatmks/Akatsumekusa-General-Scripts/README.md

 python3 "TimingOffset.py" "TV Batch Folder" "BD Encode Folder"
 ```

 Note that in order for TimingOffset.py to work, the video files or lwi files fed to TimingOffset.py must be encoded with variable GOP.
-Most encodes from encoders or subtitle groups has variable GOP, but most sources directly from streaming platforms doesn't.
+Most encodes from encoders or subtitle groups have variable GOP, but most sources directly from streaming platforms don't.

 ## nyaa_notify.py \[Windows only\]